 - Listen carefully.

-- Understand that the student’s application must be entirely his/her own and that students are responsible for submitting their own applications.
-Expect your child to uphold the Academy’s standards of honesty in all of his/her interactions with both college representatives, including coaches, and the College Advising Office.
+- Understand that your child’s application must be entirely her own and that students are responsible for submitting their own applications.
+Expect your child to uphold the Academy’s standards of honesty in all of his interactions with both college representatives, including coaches, and the College Advising Office.

 - Be honest with your child about your financial concerns.
 Develop a strategy together.